 Minimum Age to Book:

 For cruises departing from an Australian port between 1 November and 7 January, any passenger under 19 years of age on the day they board the cruise, must travel in the same stateroom as a responsible adult 19 years or older.
 In addition, from 8 January to 31 January, there is a limit on the number of passengers under 19 years of age who can travel unaccompanied.
 Once the limit is reached, a responsible adult 19 years or older must travel in the same stateroom.
 We can advise you at the time of booking whether the limit applies to your booking.
 Carnival Cruise Line can waive the responsible adult requirement at its discretion.
+Any requests for review of a waiver application decision can be made by emailing Carnival Cruise Line Australia Support Department at firstname.lastname@example.org .
 The responsible adult is accountable for passengers under 19 years of age in their stateroom for the duration of the cruise, and the ‘Rights of the Captain’ will be applied to anyone who displays disruptive behaviour.

 We welcome children 12 months and over to cruise with us for international cruises, and children 6 months and over for domestic cruises.
 We are unable to accommodate infants under 12 months (international cruises) and 6 months (domestic cruises) due to limited neo-natal facilities on board and at ports of call.

 15. CHILDREN & TEENAGERS